adeleke123/hng-stage2-backend/README.md

-That's smart\!
-Copying the raw markdown will save you a lot of time and potential formatting errors.

-Here is the complete, raw markdown content for your `README.md`.

 # 🌍 Country Currency & Exchange API

 This is a backend RESTful API built for the Stage 2 Bootcamp task.
 It integrates data from two external sources (`restcountries.com` and `open.er-api.com`), processes the data (calculates Estimated GDP), and caches the results in a **MySQL** database to provide fast, sortable, and filterable endpoints.